Liquid Crystal Titan Resource Hub

 Make sure the adjustable feet are fully retracted before moving the printer on its wheels.
 Extend them back to the floor, in the new printer position.

 For other cases, use a heavy-duty pallet truck or forklift, rated to 1 tonne or above.
-If using a forklift or pallet truck, slide the forks under the front, positioned inside the wheels, and all the way to back of the printer before raising it up.
+If using a forklift or pallet truck, slide the forks under the front, positioned inside the wheels, and all the way to the back of the printer before raising it up.

-- Lifting Titan incorrectly could cause serious damage to critical, functional parts of the machine.
+Lifting Titan incorrectly could cause serious damage to critical, functional parts of the machine.

-If the printer is being carried any distance by forklift, secure it to the forks using ratchet straps to prevent it moving or bouncing on the forks. - Pieces of rubber mat can be used to protect the printer from being damaged by the forks.
+– If the printer is being carried any distance by forklift, secure it to the forks using ratchet straps to prevent it from moving or bouncing on the forks.

 Levelling the printer

 Titan stands on wheels with adjustable feet that can be lowered and adjusted to level the printer.
 We recommend the printer to be as level as possible to keep the level of the resin parallel to the top of the vat.
-You can adjust the feet up and down by pulling out the lever, choose the direction and rachet the lever to left or right.
+You can adjust the feet up and down by pulling out the lever, choose the direction and ratchet the lever to the left or right.

 Manoeuvring Titan